LLNL/Silo/docs/subsets.md

 * **Arguments:**

-  Arg&nbsp;name | Description
+  Arg name | Description
   :---|:---
   `file` | Silo database `file` handle.
   `name` | Name of this mrgvar object.
   `tname` | name of the mrg tree this variable is associated with.
   `ncomps` | An integer specifying the number of variable components.
   `compnames` | [OPT] Array of `ncomps` pointers to character strings representing the names of the individual components.
-Pass NULL(0) if no component names are to be specified.
+Pass `NULL`(0) if no component names are to be specified.
   `nregns` | The number of regions this variable is being written for.
   `reg_pnames` | Array of `nregns` pointers to strings representing the pathnames of the regions for which the variable is being written.
-If nregns>1 and reg_pnames[1]==NULL, it is assumed that reg_pnames[i]=NULL for all i>0 and reg_pnames[0] contains either a printf-style naming convention for all the regions to be named or, if reg_pnames[0] is found to contain no printf-style conversion specifications, it is treated as the pathname of a single region in the MRG tree that is the parent of all the regions for which attributes are being written.
+If nregns>1 and reg_pnames[1]==`NULL`, it is assumed that reg_pnames[i]=`NULL` for all i>0 and reg_pnames[0] contains either a printf-style naming convention for all the regions to be named or, if reg_pnames[0] is found to contain no printf-style conversion specifications, it is treated as the pathname of a single region in the MRG tree that is the parent of all the regions for which attributes are being written.
   `data` | Array of `ncomps` pointers to variable `data`.
 The pointer, data[i] points to an array of `nregns` values of type datatype.
   `opts` | Additional options.

 * **Returned value:**

   Zero on success; -1 on failure.

 * **Description:**